 Chysauster iron age settlement

-Then, after the withdrawal from Britannia of Rome, during the so-called dark age or early medieval period that followed from the 400s to the 900s, Cornwall went through a time of chiefdoms, early Christian saints, the Celtic Christian church and relative cultural revival, together with other Celtic regions, holding off the Saxons at the river Tamar.
-During this time it regained some of its centrality.
+After the withdrawal from Britannia of Rome, during the so-called dark age or the early medieval period that followed from the 400s to the 900s, Cornwall went through a time of independence, joined to Devon in the kingdom of Dumnonia.

-Ages and transitions
+Ages and Transitions

 For social-cultural periods we could break down both the neolithic and bronze ages into at least three periods each, more accurately reflecting changes in ideas, worldviews, society and cultural norms.